opnsense/docs/source/development/how-tos/api.rst

 API keys are managed in the user manager (system\_usermanager.php), go to the user manager page and select a user.
-Somewhere down the page you will find the api section for this user.
+Somewhere down the page you will find the API section for this user.

 |Usermanager add api key.png|